PauloGSC/Pong/README.md

 - `A` and `Z` control the left paddle. `K` and `M` control the right paddle.

-- To start the game, press `Space`.
+- To start a new match, press `Space`.

-- To stop a started match, press `Esc`.
+- To stop a match in progress, press `Esc`.

 ### :video_game: How to play